thoughtworks-lecture/home/README.md

-# thoughtworks-lecture
+# ThoughtWorks Lecture

-The entry of people and repositories in ThoughtWorks Lecture.
+The entry of people and repositories in ThoughtWorks Lecture for convenience.

 ## People